 - Please make sure to review 3.9.3 carefully.
-You still need to ensure you can trace all packaging and raw materials and there are important nuances, in particular around packaging printed with legal or FS information. - You still need to comply with the RM assessment requirements (in 3.5.1.1) so do not dismiss packaging in your FFVA if you have identified a vulnerability to fraud in your initial RM assessment.
+It contains important nuances, in particular around packaging printed with legal or FS information. - You still need to comply with the RM assessment requirements (in 3.5.1.1) so do not dismiss packaging in your Food Fraud Vulnerability Assessment if you have identified a vulnerability to fraud in your initial RM assessment.